 This oil is not as known as the previous ones.
 However, it has very powerful properties that help keep your hair healthy.
 It’s been used traditionally in Ayurveda medicine with a lot of success.
 Nowadays, you can find it in many herbalist shops.

 Neem oil contains vegetable sterols and essential fatty oils like omega-3, omega-6, and omega-9, as well as azadirachtin, a limonoid that’s especially beneficial as a germicide.
 Neem oil may help treat dryness, itchiness, dandruff, psoriasis, hair loss, and lice, among other conditions.

-Virgin coconut oil, with its great scent and its delicate texture, is the secret of many Indian women to keep their hair healthy and beautiful.
+Virgin coconut oil is what many women use to keep their hair healthy and beautiful.
 You can apply it to your hair and scalp before washing it, massaging it well so that it penetrates deeply.

-How to Apply It
+How to apply it

 You can also add the oils to masks, shampoos, or natural dyes like the henna-based kinds.

-Images courtesy of cottonseedoil, sweetbeetandgreenbean and veganbaking.net
+Images courtesy of cottonseedoil, sweetbeetandgreenbean, and veganbaking.net